thetizzo/git-cop/README.md

     # Allowed

     Necessary to fix due to a bug detected in production.
-The included implentation fixes the bug and provides the missing spec to ensure this doesn't happen again.
+The included implementation fixes the bug and provides the missing spec to ensure this doesn't happen again.

 ### Commit Body Presence